I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdriver/nf-wdfdriver-wdfdriverretrieveversionstring.md

 Your driver can call <b>WdfDriverRetrieveVersionString</b> if you want to display a string that identifies the framework library's version.
 The string's format might change from one version to another, so the driver must not attempt to interpret the string's format or content.

 For more information about library versions, see <a href="https://msdn.microsoft.com/51db6f3c-45cb-46a7-9dd4-2bab67893fea">Framework Library Versioning</a>.

-The following code example creates a string object, assigns the version string to the object, and displays the string if a debugger is running.

 ## Requirements
 | &nbsp; | &nbsp; |